giankbo/map-animation/README.md

 ## :factory: Roadmap

-add *new stops* at other locations.
+Add *new stops* at other locations.

 ## :handshake: Credits